aze2201/nn-sample/simple-nn-bash-awk/README.md

-# Bash Script: Neural Network with AWK
+# Bash Script: Neural Network FFN with AWK

 This Bash script implements a simple neural network using AWK for data processing and training.
 Below is a detailed breakdown of its components, including steps, formulas, and code flow.